Should You Convert Your Traditional IRA to a Roth IRA?

 - May require payment of estimated taxes to avoid penalties

-- Roth Contributions - may cause you to exceed income limits to make contributions
+- Traditional Contributions – may cause you to exceed income limits to deduct Traditional contributions

 In addition, if you convert to a Roth then withdraw any converted amounts within 5 years, you will generally have to pay the 10% tax penalty on the converted amount withdrawn which was attributable to taxable amounts from the original conversion.